St. Benoit Creamery

 On its own, in a dish, or to replace an unhealthy alternative, St. Benoit Creamery’s French-Style Yogurt is another ingredient you can feel good about.

-Tell me about your favorite versatile food in the comments.
+Tell me about your favorite yogurt and versatile foods in the comments.